 But the strength of "Love Is Never Silent" is in the detail and what Margaret went through as the ears and mouth of her parents.
-We see how as a teen Margaret just wants a bit of life when she is at school where she can be treated as a normal teen and so no one knows about her deaf parents.
+We see how as a teen Margaret just wants a bit of life when she is at school where she can be treated normal and so no one knows about her deaf parents.
 We also see how when her mum collapses at work she has to be the go between with the doctor and some awkward questions.
-And on the subject of awkward questions there is a very dramatic scene early on surrounding the 10 year old Margaret having to deal with something which no 10 year old should have to when she has to speak to the man at the funeral home.
+And on the subject of awkward questions there is a very dramatic scene early on surrounding the 10 year old Margaret having to deal with something which no 10 year old should have to when she has to speak the man at the funeral home

 But as well as pointing out various difficult events and what Margaret did for her parents we also see how it affects her personally.
 When she grows up and has a man interested in her she doesn't feel it can go anywhere because her life is looking after her parents.
-This brings me to a wonderful performance from Sid Caesar as the kindly Mr. Petrakis who has looked out for Margaret ever since she was a child and worries about her and her devotion to her parents.
-Caesar brings such warmth to the character and such wisdom yet expectedly gives him the perfect amount of humour to make him fun.
+This brings in a wonderful performance from Sid Caesar as the kindly Mr. Petrakis who has looked out for Margaret ever since she was a child and worries about her and her devotion to her parents.
+Caesar brings such warmth to the character and such wisdom yet expectedly gives him just the right amount of humour to make him fun.

 But the star of "Love Is Never Silent" is Mare Winningham who not only looks great but delivers such a sensitive performance of a young woman who loves her parents but yearns for her own life and is torn.
-Winningham really brings Margaret to life in such a way we feel for her and her conflict over that love for her parents and a need for her own life.
+Winningham really brings Margaret to life in such a way we feel for her and her conflict over her love of her parents and a need for her own life.